Discovery-Sourced CMDB: Live, Governed, and Built for Agentic IT

 Cloud connectors: AWS and Azure connectors bring cloud assets into the same discovery pipeline and CMDB records.
 See the Integrations page for the full connector list.

-Step 3 — Connect your CMDB to your ITSM platform
+Step 3 — Keep your CMDB and ITSM platform in sync — bidirectionally.

 Why Virima?

 Stale CMDB data costs teams time, introduces change risk, and blocks AI agents from acting safely.
-Virima CMDB delivers an authoritative operational record — discovery-sourced and continuously refreshed — so your teams change with confidence and resolve incidents faster.
-Virima is the only CMDB that surfaces discovery-sourced operational context through ViVID™ — with blast radius analysis, change context, ITSM overlays, and vulnerability prioritization in one governed platform.
-Works with ServiceNow, Ivanti, Jira Service Management, Halo, and more.
+Virima CMDB delivers an authoritative operational record, discovery-sourced and refreshed on high-frequency cycles, so your teams change with confidence and resolve incidents faster.
+It’s the only CMDB that surfaces discovery-sourced operational context through ViVID™, with blast radius analysis, change context, ITSM overlays, and vulnerability prioritization in one governed platform.
+It works with ServiceNow, Ivanti, Jira Service Management, Halo, and more.

 Frequently Asked Questions